 - Read the paper together.
 Children can learn to read and interpret charts and graphs found in daily newspapers.
 Collecting and analyzing data will help your child draw conclusions and become a discriminating reader of numerical information.

-If you’re a parent or guardian and have any questions about MAP Growth, please ask your child’s teacher, read our post on common questions, or visit our remote testing support website.
+If you’re a caregiver and have any questions about MAP Growth, please ask your child’s teacher, read our post on common questions, or view our Family Toolkit.